 Teaching (pedagogy) - contribution to teaching the curriculum as intended The teaching of the FLE curriculum is based upon deep subject knowledge that translates complex concepts into a series of coherent steps for the learner - as seen in 'intent' planning - and then visible in the children's books, the daily plans and in conversations with children.
 End points of the learning sequence clearly make up an essential part of our 'intent' planner and therefore are confidently used by staff as a main focus that their lessons are built from.
 Children's books demonstrate the learning sequence and how learning has been scaffolded.
-The impact of this is that children make good progress towards the age expectations - this is evident in non-core subjects as well as core subjects.
+The impact of this is that children make good progress towards the age expectations this is evident in non-core subjects as well as core subjects.

 Teachers present subject matter clearly, promoting appropriate discussion about what they are teaching.
 They check learners' understanding systematically, identify misconceptions accurately and provide clear, direct feedback.
 In doing this they respond and adapt their teaching as necessary.
 We have a system called 'Beneficial Blunders', this is used in every class, based on the philosophy that we all make mistakes, they are part of our learning and can help support others.
 Children and teachers recognize when this happens and it is displayed in the classroom positively on the Beneficial Blunder wall.
 Teachers skillfully challenge the most able children and engage them in additional tasks to further their knowledge.
 Where there are barriers to learning teachers break down objectives to support children's progression so they are able to achieve them.
-On display in all classrooms we have our end point displays, these are made up of arrows which are split into skills and knowledge and then the spear head is made up of the end point.
-This is all the children see at first.
-Then from the end sequences (lesson ends) which build towards the end point the skills and knowledge learnt are extracted and recorded.
-Once completed these are kept on display and recalled by children to support long-term memory and knowledge acquisition.
+On display in all classrooms we have our knowledge organisors including our end points.
+These are kept on display and recalled by children to support long-term memory and knowledge acquisition.
 They are also used when skills and knowledge previously learnt are being built on so that children can identify the links and learning is meaningful not isolated.